March 21. Today's Birthdays

 NAMES

-Deputy Chairman of the Religious Affairs Committee of the Ministry of Information and Social Development of the Republic of Kazakhstan Anuar KHATIYEV was born in 1982.
+Deputy Chairman of the Religious Affairs Committee of the Ministry of Information and Social Development of Kazakhstan Anuar KHATIYEV was born in 1982.
 He is a graduate of the Gumilyov Eurasian National University and the Kunayev University.
-He was appointed to his recent post in May 2019.
+He joined the ministry back in 2016 and was appointed to his recent post in May 2019.